Temporal Tokenization Strategies for Event Sequence Modeling with Large Language Models: Limitations

 \section{Limitations}

 Our study, while systematic, has several limitations.
-The experiments were conducted primarily on Llama-3.2 models up to 3B parameters; these findings may not fully generalize to larger-scale models or different model families.
+The experiments were conducted primarily on Llama-3.2 models up to 3B parameters; these findings may not fully generalize to larger models or different model families.
 While our five datasets were chosen for their diverse distributions, they do not represent the entire spectrum of real-world event data.
 Our evaluation is also focused on next-event prediction, and these trade-offs might differ for other tasks, such as long-horizon forecasting or sequence-level generation.
-Finally, we explored a representative set of tokenizer configurations, but an exhaustive search over all possible bin counts and quantization levels remains an area for future investigation.
+Furthermore, the use of PEFT may introduce a representation bottleneck compared to full fine-tuning, potentially limiting the model's ability to fully integrate specialized temporal tokens into its global attention space.
+Finally, while we explored a representative set of temporal tokenizers and their configurations, an exhaustive search across the diverse landscape of tokenization algorithms, binning granularities, and quantization hierarchies remains an area for future investigation.